BaseMax/StudentGraphQLTS/README.md

 ## Getting Started

-To run the DomainRegistrationGraphQLTS project locally, follow these steps:
+To run the StudentGraphQLTS project locally, follow these steps:

 - Clone the repository: `git clone https://github.com/BaseMax/StudentGraphQLTS`
 - Navigate to the project directory: `cd StudentGraphQLTS`